Offices and Programs

 There's nothing quite like the first year of college.
 A new world awaits, and UT Dallas wants to help freshmen make the most of their experience.
 The following programs are part of the Freshman Year Experience.

-Held annually each fall, Homecoming is a celebration of Comet spirit during four days jam-packed with festivities, including an athletic event, a dance, a parade, a picnic and the cardboard boat regatta.
+Held annually each fall, Homecoming is a celebration of Comet spirit during four days jam-packed with festivities, including an athletic event, parade, tailgate and more.